Nesousx/masoopy-web/content/posts/2021-03-01-THM-Skynet-without-MetaSploit..md

 We download our classic tools to the box and launch them.
 Unfortunately here, I didn't find anything obvious.
 I tried a few probable exploits, such as `dirtyc0w`, and a few others, but nothing worked.

-Finally, I paid closer attention to kernel version, and notice that `4.8.0-58-generic` might be [vulnerable](https://www.exploit-db.com/exploits/43418).
+Finally, I paid closer attention to kernel version, and noticed that `4.8.0-58-generic` might be [vulnerable](https://www.exploit-db.com/exploits/43418).

-After a few quick step of download, compile, "send" to target, I was ready to run it, and BOOM! it worked:
+After a few quick steps of download, compile, "send" to target, I was ready to run it, and BOOM! it worked:

 ![Skynet Root Shell](/images/2021/02/Skynet_Root_Shell.png)

-Now, we collect `root's flag` :
+Finally, we collect `root's flag` :

 ![Skynet Root Flag](/images/2021/02/Skynet_Root_Flag.png)

 ## Outro
+Another box rooted, it seems that even the inventor of [neural-net processor](https://terminator.fandom.com/wiki/Neural_Net_CPU) can't resist us! :)